KEOL Broadcasting Manual

 Care of the Music Library

 KEOL has put in over 30 years building the music library.
 It is our pride and joy!
 Albums and CDs are filed in alphabetical order by group or artist’s name.
 DJs are responsible for re-filing anything they pull.
 Please take care when re-filing albums.
 A misplaced item is like a needle in a haystack.
 Something misfiled probably won’t be available next time anyone wants to play it.
 Anyone caught misfiling items will face disciplinary action.

 Music is not to leave the station without prior written consent by the Station Manager, faculty advisor, or Program Director.

 Removing Music from KEOL

 Permission to remove music from KEOL must be typed, signed and presented to the KEOL staff member present prior to music being removed.
-Only the music director, faculty advisor or the station manager may give permission to remove music from the station.
+Only the faculty advisor or the station manager may give permission to remove music from the station.
 There are no exceptions, including “I need those CDs for a theatre production I am doing,” “I am professor so and so and I need these CDs to teach my class,” or “It’s just an old record and I’ll bring it back in the morning.”
 No reason is acceptable other than “I have written permission from (one of the people listed above)” and accompanied by the signed written statement.
 Removing music without written permission will result in criminal charges, KEOL disciplinary action and/or EOU disciplinary action to the perpetrator and/or any DJs involved.